Cardiopulmonary resuscitation of newborns. Resuscitation care for a newborn

 • squeeze his chest;

-• hitting the buttocks;
+• strike the buttocks;

 Resuscitation of newborns in the delivery room is based on a strictly defined sequence of actions, including predicting the occurrence of critical situations, assessing the condition of the child immediately after birth and carrying out resuscitation measures aimed at restoring and maintaining respiratory and circulatory function.